awslabs/barometer/Concepts.md

-# AWS Barometer Project
+# Barometer Project

 ## Architectural Concepts

 1. **Extensible**: The project & it's modules should be extensible so that it can support future use cases for example add new platform or "Bring your own dataset" (BYOD)
 2. **Maintainable**: Being a community project it is important to keep the project maintainable for very long term.
-3. **Secure**: Security is P1 always here it is even more important as Benchmarking tool works with data & customer account
+3. **Secure**: Security is job zero always here it is even more important as Barometer tool works with data & customer account
 4. **Welcoming**: Being a community project to help others contribute we need to keep the learning curve to minimal, automate processes & follow conventions & best practices for easy/fast on-boarding.
 5. **Scalable**: The architecture will typically work with big datasets hence all architectural component must be scalable to absorb it.

 ## Architecture Design Principals